Open today from 7:30am to 5:30pm.

-Texoma Council of Governments is a public housing agency in Sherman, Texas that participates in the Section 8 Housing Choice Voucher program.
+Texoma Council of Governments is a Public Housing Agency in Sherman, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Grayson County, Texas Housing Choice Voucher||Closed|

 The Texoma Council of Governments (TCOG) Grayson County Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for two days in December 2016, and before that in December 2014.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete an application at the TCOG office.